annaS000/UFOs-pages/README.md

 ### **Original Assignment**
 ![](https://github.com/annaS000/UFOs-pages/blob/main/static/images/original-page.png?raw=true)
 >In the original assignment, we were just asked to create filters for the table and have the input fields be displayed on the side of the table.
 While I was able to create this, I wasn't very satisfied with how this looked on my page.
 So, I decided to put a collapsible sidebar on my page to store the filters when they are not being used.
+>> The code used to create the sidebar is from the library [Materialize.js](https://materializecss.com/sidenav.html).
 ### **Drawbacks and Recommendations:**
 1. #### **No Submit/Reset Button**
     ![](https://github.com/annaS000/UFOs-pages/blob/main/static/images/filter.png?raw=true)